coderitter/knight-form/README.md

 form.find('skills').value = arne.skills // works!
 ```

-The resulting object after a call to `getValue()` will look like this in JSON.
+The resulting object in the property `value` will look like this in JSON.

 ```json
 {